Fixed-Asset-Ratio-Trading/fixed-ratio-trading/scripts/remote_server_only/metaplex/README.md

 - Always use the canonical Token Metadata Program ID: `metaqbxxUerdq28cj1RbAWkYQm3ybzjb6a8bt518x1s`.
 - Do NOT deploy a custom Token Metadata Program.
 Instead, preload the canonical binary at the canonical address when starting the validator using `--bpf-program`.
-- The `manage_metaplex.sh` script is updated to skip on-chain deployment of Token Metadata and to write the canonical ID into `shared-config.json` and `dashboard/shared-config.json`.
+- The `manage_metaplex.sh` script is updated to skip on-chain deployment of Token Metadata and to write the canonical ID into `shared-config.json` only.
 - Ensure your validator start command includes:

   ```bash